scienceystuff/Biology-for-ComputerScientists/Biology-key-concepts.md

 ## Glossary

+**amino acid:** A single character from a protein sequence.
+A list of amino acids is [here](https://www.sigmaaldrich.com/life-science/metabolomics/learning-center/amino-acid-reference-chart.html).
+Note the 3-character sets of nucleotides that are used to create amino acids (example: 'AAA' creates Alanine) are non-unique (example: 'GUA', 'GUU', 'GUC', and 'GUG' all create Valine).
+See [here](http://www.science.oregonstate.edu/genbio/otherresources/aminoacidtranslation.htm)

 **cDNA:** complementary DNA ; DNA that has been created from RNA.

 **DNA:** Deoxy Ribonucleic Acid

 **Fundamental Dogma of Biology:** DNA <-> RNA -> Protein

-**RNA:** Ribonucleic Acid ; created from DNA, and used to create proteins in response to internal stimuli, external stimuli, and functions in the cell.
+**nucleotide:** a single character in the DNA sequence string; can be 'A', 'T', 'C', 'G'

 **Protein:** building blocks that the cell uses.
 Created from RNA, and used to activate or deactivate functions that a cell can perform

+**RNA:** Ribonucleic Acid ; created from DNA, and used to create proteins in response to internal stimuli, external stimuli, and functions in the cell.

 **transcription:** creating RNA from DNA